CityOfNewYork/patterns-cli/readme.md

 * 🌈 Works well with [Tailwindcss](https://tailwindcss.com/) by managing [design tokens](#design-tokens) with JavaScript but otherwise completely agnostic of other CSS and JavaScript frameworks.
 Use it to manage a customized component library and/or extend the default module templates to build out Vanilla JS, [React](https://reactjs.org/), [Vue.js](https://vuejs.org/), or [Svelte](https://svelte.dev/) components.

-* 🚀 Scripts for publishing a pattern library to [npm](https://www.npmjs.com/) for open sourcing and integration in a digital product ecosystem.
+* 🚀 Scripts for publishing a pattern library to [npm](https://www.npmjs.com/) for open-sourcing and integration in a digital product ecosystem.

 ## Features

 [... or skip the pitch](#contents)

-### ✨ Make module based patterns
+### ✨ Make module-based patterns

 The CLI has several commands, including `make`, for quickly generating new pattern modules using file templates.